Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 Outside work, Yuk Ming enjoys staying active through tennis and badminton.
 He also likes watching movies and playing video games in his free time.

-BRN vs CRN in Hong kong
+BRN vs CRN in Hong Kong

 Key takeaways

+• BRN and CRN serve different purposes in Hong Kong.
 The business registration number (BRN) is linked to business registration and tax administration, while the company registration number (CRN) identifies a company under the Companies Ordinance.

 In this article